ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_considerations.md

 - Plan and implement appropriate application load balancing and security solutions, such as [F5 BIG-IP](/docs/vmwaresolutions?topic=vmwaresolutions-f5_considerations).
 - Plan and implement appropriate security information and event management (SIEM) solutions, such as [IBM QRadar](https://www.ibm.com/us-en/marketplace/hosted-security-intelligence).
 - Plan and implement appropriate vulnerability scanning.
-- Use solutions such as [Entrust CloudControl](/docs/vmwaresolutions?topic=vmwaresolutions-entrust-cc_considerations) to plan and implement appropriate change management, approval, auditing, and access control for your instance.

 ## Customization
 {: #solution_considerations-custom}